lukso-network/docs/docs/tools/lsp-factoryjs/deployment/05-contract-deployment-options.md

 title: Contract Deployment Options
 ---

-When using `LSPFactory` you have the ability to specify custom deployment parameters to be applied to your contracts.
+Using the LSP Factory, you can specify custom deployment parameters for your contracts.

-The `deploy` function takes an object `contractDeploymentOptions` as its second parameter where the contract `version`, `byteCode` and `libAddress` can be specified:
+The `deploy` function takes an object `contractDeploymentOptions` as its second parameter where the contract `version`, `byteCode`, and `libAddress` can be specified:

-> `contractDeploymentOptions?` - `Object`:
+## Deployment Properties

+The `contractDeploymentOptions?` is an `Object` with the following properties:

-- `version?` - `string`: The Contract version you want to deploy.
-Defaults to latest version of [lsp-smart-contracts](https://github.com/lukso-network/lsp-smart-contracts) library.
+- `version?`: The contract's version you want to deploy as `string`. <br/>
-- `byteCode?` - `string`: Custom bytecode to be deployed.
+- `byteCode?`: The custom bytecode to be deployed as `string`.
-- `deployProxy?` - `boolean`: Whether the contract should be deployed using a proxy contract implementation (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
-Defaults to true.
+- `deployProxy?`: Indicator `boolean` if the contract will be deployed using a proxy contract (e.g., [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
-- `libAddress?` - `string`: The Address of a Base Contract to be used in deployment as implementation behind a proxy contract (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
+- `libAddress?`: The address of a base contract for proxy deployment as `string` (e.g., [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
-- `uploadOptions?` - `Object`: Specify how the metadata should be uploaded.
+- `uploadOptions?`: Specification `Object` how the metadata should be uploaded.
-  - `ipfsClientOptions?` - `Object`: IPFS Client Options as defined by the [ipfs-http-client library](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client#createoptions) used internally.
+- `ipfsClientOptions?`: Optional IPFS Client Options as `Object` defined by the [IPFS-HTTP Client](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client#createoptions) library used internally.

+### Default Values

+- `version?`: defaults to the latest version of the [lsp-smart-contracts](https://github.com/lukso-network/lsp-smart-contracts) library.
+- `deployProxy?`: defaults to `true`.

+### IPFS Client Options

-This is an optional parameter and so may be omitted.
+The property `ipfsClientOptions` is an optional parameter and so may be omitted.
 If no contract deployment options are specified, `LSPFactory` will deploy a **minimal proxy contract** based on the [EIP1167](https://eips.ethereum.org/EIPS/eip-1167.
 The proxy contract will reference the address of a base contract implementation already deployed on the network.

+### Proxy Deployment

-If you do not want your contract to use proxy deployment you can set `deployProxy` to `false`.
-This will deploy a 'full' contract with a constructor rather than using a proxy deployment with initializer.
+If you do not want your contract to use proxy deployment, you can set the `deployProxy` property to `false`, which will deploy a standalone contract with a constructor rather than a proxy deployment with an initializer.

 :::info Info
-LSPFactory stores base contract addresses for different versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and uses the latest available version if no version is specified.
+LSPFactory stores the base contract addresses for different versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and uses the latest available version if no one is specified.
 :::

-#### Custom Bytecode
+## Custom Bytecode

 You can specify the bytecode you want your contract to use by providing the `byteCode` parameter.
-This will deploy a full contract from your custom bytecode without using a proxy.
+This will deploy a standalone contract from your custom bytecode without using a proxy.

-For example, you could deploy a Universal Profile with a Key Manager which uses your custom bytecode:
+For example, you could deploy a Universal Profile with a Key Manager that uses your custom bytecode:

 ```javascript title="Deploying a Universal Profile with a custom Key Manager base contract"
 lspFactory.LSP3UniversalProfile.deploy({...}, {